Tyne Cot Cemetery, Ieper

 At the back stands the Tyne Cot Memorial which forms the far wall of the cemetery and commemorates those with no known grave from 16th August 1917 on.
 There are 34.870 names engraved arranged by regiment and rank.
 The 54.896 names of the soldiers reported missing from before 16th August 1917 are engraved on the walls of the Menin Gate in the centre of Ieper.

-There is a small entry near the visitors centre leading directly to the parking for buses and cars (no toilets).
+There is a small entry near the visitors centre leading directly to the parking for buses and cars (pay toilets according to Wandel JP).
 The main entry is on the down side of the cemetery.